Getting started

 # References to other models are defined in format

-# "{app_name}.{model_name}" - where {app_name} is defined in tortoise config
+# "{app_name}.{model_name}" - where {app_name} is defined in the tortoise config

 tournament = fields.ForeignKeyField('models.Tournament', related_name='events')